Azure/toketi-iothubreact/README.md

 **asynchronous back pressure**, and to send messages to connected devices.
 Azure IoT Hub is a service used to connect thousands to millions of devices to the Azure cloud.

+The library can be used both in Java and Scala, providing a fluent DSL for both programming languages, similarly to the approach used by Akka.

 The following is a simple example showing how to use the library in Scala.
 A stream of incoming telemetry data is read, parsed and converted to a `Temperature` object, and then filtered based on the temperature value: